kongpop10/spaceweather-timeline/README.md

 ### Confirmation Warnings

 The app displays confirmation warnings for potentially destructive actions like refreshing all data to prevent accidental data loss.

+### Admin-Controlled Timeline Range

+Administrators can set a global default for the number of days displayed in the timeline (from 1 to 30 days) using a slider in the admin panel.
+This setting is stored in the database and applies to all users accessing the app, ensuring a consistent viewing experience.

 ## Deployment